An Efficient Algorithm for Vertex Enumeration of Arrangement: The Zero rule

 Note that $\tilde{N}\neq N$, and $N$ attains the lexicographically minimum among all co-basis in the system, then $n_j<\tilde{n}_j$, and $\forall \tilde{n}_l \in \tilde{N}_1, n_j<\tilde{n}_j<\tilde{n}_l$.
 In the dictionary $\x_{\tilde{B}}=\tilde{A}\x_{\tilde{N}}$ by Eq. \eqref{eqn:term}, $\bar{a}_{n_{j}\tilde{n}_{j}}=0$ and for all $\tilde{n}_l \in \tilde{N}_1$, $\tilde{a}_{n_{j}\tilde{n}_{l}}=0$, which is shown as the Figure \ref{expalain:unique}.

 It follows that $\{ \c_{\tilde{n}_{l}}~|~ \tilde{a}_{n_{j}\tilde{n}_{l}}\neq0\}\subseteq\{ \c_{\tilde{n}_{l}} ~|~ \tilde{n}_{l}\in N_0\}$.
 By Eq. \eqref{eqn:lem}, we have

 Since $N$ is a co-basis in the arrangement, then $\{ \c_{l} ~|~ l\in N_0\}\cup\{\c_{n_j}\} \subseteq\{ \c_{l} \ ~|~ \ l\in N\}$ is linearly independent, which contradicts with Eq. \eqref{eqn:relationship}.
-Hence, in the first place, any dictionary with a co-basis not attaining the lexicographical minimum order is not the end of pivoting by the Zero rule.
-It implies that the termination of repeating this rule from all dictionaries among an arrangement is unique, which is the co-basis with the lexicographical minimum order in the arrangement.
+Hence, in the first place, any dictionary with a co-basis not attaining the lexicographical minimum order is not the end of pivoting by the Zero rule. {It implies that the collection of terminal dictionaries of any hyperplane arrangement is single}, which is the co-basis with the lexicographical minimum order in the arrangement.

 \rightline{$\Box$}